 - Don’t purchase in bulk.
 While cheaper, you’ll have to store a hazardous chemical in your home.

-- If you have something to be disposed of, check on local disposal option.
+- If you have something to be disposed of, check with local disposal guidelines first.

 - Be aware of “greenwashing” - the act of misleading consumers.